Verdenroz/finance-query/README.md

 `REDIS_USERNAME`

-***If you do not add these environment variables or do not use algolia/redis, you can simply disable the redis cache by deleting the @cache decorator to all routes.
-Search will not work without algolia.***
+***If you do not add these environment variables or do not use algolia/redis, you can simply disable the redis cache by deleting the @cache decorator to all routes.***

+**Search will not work without Algolia.**

+**Websockets will not work without Redis.**

 ## Feedback